qsypoq/gaming-achievements/README.md

 - `platform`: Gaming platform (steam, gog, or retroachievements)
 - `totalAchievements`: Total number of achievements available
 - `unlockedAchievements`: Number of achievements you've unlocked
-- `dateCompleted`: Date when you completed all achievements in YYYY-MM-DD format (null if not completed)
+- `lastAchievement`: Date when you unlocked your last achievement in YYYY-MM-DD format (null if not completed)
 - `link`: URL to the achievement page on the platform (optional)
 - `coverImage`: URL to the game's cover art image (optional)